quotidian-ennui/gh-my/README.md

   report      : show all the issues & prs you've been involved in the last 14 days
-                (because you have to tell people what you've done) notifs      : list unread notifications
+                (because you have to tell people what you've done) notifs      : list unread notifications failures    : show workflow failures in your personal repositories in the last 14 days

 Listing deployments needs more filters
   -o : the organisation (e.g. -o my-company)